 Why is Texas Longhorn Beef better than Angus?
 It is genetically leaner with less waste fat.
 Wildfire Ranch’s (WF) beef is all naturally grown without hormones, steroids, implants or laced with antibiotics of any kind.
 Longhorns marble excellently with just a thin amount of waste fat.

 Where is Wildfire Ranch’s Texas Longhorn Beef processed?
-After a large amount of research WF ranch chose Westcliff Meats to process our beef.
+After a large amount of research WF ranch chose Westcliffe Meats to process our beef.
 It is a family owned business.
 The beef is hung to age, then cut and professionally vacuum-packed at this USDA 100% inspected facility.
-Statistics reveal the American consumer is on average the eighth “owner” of a package of beef.
-Cattle are bought, sold, hauled, medicated, fed and moved all over the nation before consumption when you buy a package of beef at a grocery .
-The average steer is hauled over 3000 miles during his less than 24 month life in general
+Statistics reveal the American consumer is on average the eighth “owner” of a store bought package of beef.
+Cattle are bought, sold, hauled, medicated, fed and moved all over the nation before they get to your dinner table .
+The average steer is hauled over 3000 miles during his less than 24 month life in general.

 Is all Certified Texas Longhorn Beef from WF beef grass fed?
-Yes, Colorado native grasses and alfalfa hay during the year.
+Yes, Colorado native grasses and alfalfa hay during the winter when needed.
 During the last couple of months prior to calving we do feed protein tubs to our cows so that they will be as healthy as possible for calving .
 This is done mostly in winter when grass is dormant.

 Is grass fed, all natural beef easily available?
 No. Statistics show less that 4% of the USA beef supply is proven all natural and grass fed.
-The country of origin typically are unknown by the consumer and unidentifiable in most beef packages bought from a grocery store.
+The countries of origin are typically unknown to the consumer and unidentifiable in most beef packages bought from a grocery store.

 Does the breed of cattle effect meat quality?
 Texas Longhorn cattle are disease resistant, healthy and without a doubt possessing more longevity than any other USA breed.
 You are not only “what you eat”, but “what you eat–eats.”